hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 A user guide for the multifocal image analysis pipeline is available [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/User%20Guide).

 ### Example data
 Example data for testing individual ImageJ plugins and Java tools from the workflow are provided [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Example%20Data).
-Example data to test the MATLAB script for exploring bead data sets are provided [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts).
+Example data to test the MATLAB scripts are provided [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts).

 ### Source code
 The source code for the individual ImageJ plugins and java tools is available at the respective repositories: